feurig/Cohen/README.md

     void GetSysex ([interface])
     void SendSysex (uint8_t *messege, [interface])

-The remaining details should be as hidden and interchangable [^1] as possible.
+The remaining details should be as hidden and interchangable as possible.

 ###MinSysex
-A minimal sysex handler, called by either the maintainence tasks or by MidiEventAvailable(), should handle at a minim

-um the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
-This should be expanded to identify the capabilities, architecture, and code loader method, and perhaps a subset of common midi settings (channel,mode etc.) Eventually this sysex subset form a protocall called "Let's Get Loaded (LGL)"
+A minimal sysex handler, called by either the maintainence tasks or by MidiEventAvailable(), should handle at a minimum the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
+This should be expanded to identify the capabilities, architecture, and code loader method, and perhaps a subset of common midi settings (channel,mode etc.) Eventually this sysex subset will form a protocall called "Let's Get Loaded (LGL)"

-This handler should also buffer sysex's that are not directed at the target or that l with functions which can be overwritten.
+This handler should also buffer sysex's that are not directed at the target.

-### Hardware Abstractions.
+###Hardware Abstractions.
 Some of the work involved with the LUFA library is to provide feedback for the states of the the usb connection itself.
 This requires a hardware abstraction for each board supported by the library.
 In our use case this  would better be served by providing weak functions to be overridden user functions.

-[^1]: because you cant parse it doesnt mean you need to magle it thank your for letting me test you Mau… You are this close to total fail.